Welcome to CcNet on Facebook! The CcNet Facebook page is offered for Clergy & Congregational Leaders of all religious traditions.

-The mission of the Clergy Coaching Network Facebook page:
+The three-part mission of this Facebook page:

 As people of faith, we are called to a higher standard than the vitriol that often shows up in some Facebook comments.

 Always read a complete article before making a comment.
 Commenting on a headline, a tag-line or picture, without reading the article, perpetuates the shallow thinking that dominates much of social media.
 When it is obvious that the commenter has not read the entire article, the comment will be deleted.

 Please, no personal attacks.
 Comment on ideas, not people.
 We delete comments that are deemed to be trolling, abusive, profanity, inaccurate, conspiracy theories, pejorative, demeaning, off-topic, “whataboutism,” racist, sexist, hate-speech, labeling, “denomination bashing,” or harassing.

 Please stay on topic.
 Keep the conversation thread focused on the article, the meme or the subject presented.
 Comments that seek to “hijack” the conversation or present a topic not referred to in the post or meme will be hidden or deleted.

 Don’t post links without comment.
 Engage in conversation.
 We delete links that do not include personal comments.
 And please don’t cut and paste comments you have used elsewhere.
 This feed is not your pulpit.

 Advertisements or solicitations, posted as comments, will always be deleted and the person or organization posting ads will lose the privilege of commenting on this page.

 Remember!
 When you “like or follow” this Facebook page, you are agreeing to these guidelines.
 We reserve the right to prohibit persons or groups from commenting on this page when these guidelines are ignored!